Chirag-ahir/JAVA-All-Basic/README.md

 inner class or nested class is a class that is declared entirely within the body of another class or interface.
 There are basically four types of inner classes in java<br>

  A. Non-static nested class (inner class)
   1. Member inner class: class inside class<br>
   2. Anonymous inner class: A class created for implementing an interface or extending class.
-JVM decide it's name.
+JVM decide it's name.<br>
   3. Local inner class: class inside method<br>
  B. Static nested class<br>
   4. Static inner class: class inside class with static keyword

 What happens if we start thread multiple times?<br>
 Program will throw IllegalThreadException error.